Gleebo/portfolio/README.md

 ## Target audience

-This website is intended for web development employers
+This website is intended for web developer employers

 ## Tech stack